odinsbane/jfilament/README.md

 This work is supported by NIH and by the Biosystems Dynamics Summer Institute at Lehigh University.

+# release

+Version 1.1.4

+ - sculpting of snakes.
+By pressing 's' when a snake is selected, the snakes can be sculpted, points moved around.
+ - contrast.
+The display range of the image can be changed.
+ - indicator in the corner now indicates which snake is being modified, should correspond with snakes saved in file.
+ - Building/Versioning update.

 References:

 M. B. Smith, H. Li, T. Shen, X. Huang, E. Yusuf, and D. Vavylonis, "Segmentation and Tracking of Cytoskeletal Filaments using Open Active Contours," Cytoskeleton 67:693-705 (2010)